-The use of the next generation iPaaS enables you and your customers to seamlessly work from your own set of tools and processes, with no lengthy integration setup or code to maintain.
+The use of the next generation iPaaS, such as ONEiO enables you and your customers to seamlessly work from your own set of tools and processes, with no lengthy integration setup or code to maintain.
 Most common software integrations come pre-configured ‘out-of-the-box’ and can be connected to unlimited number of applications, through an integration process we call ‘Many-to-Many’.

 The next generation iPaaS provide faster, cheaper and far more scalable solution to connecting up Service Desk, ITSM and other IT solutions.
 ONEiO, is a worlds first subscription-based next generation iPaaS, which enables users to only ever pay for the connections they use and avoid any upfront setup costs too.
 This provides MSPs with a huge advantage over their competition, in terms of how much cost they need to pass on to their own customers when providing even the most complex integrated solutions.